 The word “doula” comes from the Greek word meaning “woman who serves,” though most people associate it with someone who helps during birth to usher in life.
 In recent years, however, more people have come to recognize the need for as much assistance at the end of life as at the start, part of the so-called death positivity movement that is gaining momentum in the United States and other countries.
 The movement, popularized by the mortician and writer Caitlin Doughty, encourages open discussion on death and dying and people’s feelings on mortality.

 Not everyone feels it is important to hire a death doula when someone in the family is about to die.
 However, in some situations, hiring a death doula can be actually convenient for everyone concerned.
 Take the case of Gregory Gelhorn.
 In late 2016, he participated in a marathon.
 After a few months, he was diagnosed with a progressive neurodegenerative disease called ALS.
 He was in his mid-40s and succumbing to a disease that has no cure was a dreadful experience.
 His mind remained lucid and clear while his body deteriorated progressively.
-When the doctors said he will survive for only a few months more, the family became numb with the news.
+When the doctors said he will survive for only a few months more, the family became numb after the news.

 Marek says: “On all sorts of levels, I think the Baby Boomers, that generation has just been here to shake things up.
 The natural birthing movement, they did that.
 And now it’s the same thing.
 They’re saying, no, I don’t want the death my parents had.
 We are rich in possibility, why can’t I make this whatever I want it to be?”